odahu/odahu-docs/source/gen_glossary.rst

         A service that provides a :term:`Model Feedback API` and gathers input and output :term:`prediction requests <Model prediction API>`

-    Legion SDK
+    Odahu-flow SDK
-        An extensible Python client library for :term:`EDI`, written in Python language.
+        An extensible Python client library for :term:`API`, written in Python language.
 Can be installed from PyPi.

-    Legion CLI
+    Odahu-flow CLI
-        Command Line Interface for :term:`EDI`, written in Python.
+        Command Line Interface for :term:`API`, written in Python.
 Can be installed from PyPi.
-It uses the :term:`Legion SDK`.
+It uses the :term:`Odahu-flow SDK`.

     Plugin for JupyterLab
-        A legion-specific plugin that provides Legion Platform management controls in JupyterLab.
+        A odahu-specific plugin that provides Odahu Platform management controls in JupyterLab.

     Plugin for Jenkins
-        A library for managing Legion Platform resources from Jenkins Pipelines.
+        A library for managing Odahu Platform resources from Jenkins Pipelines.

     Plugin for Airflow
-        A library that provides Hooks and Operators for managing Legion Platform resources from Airflow.
+        A library that provides Hooks and Operators for managing Odahu Platform resources from Airflow.

     Model Deployment Access Role Name
         Name of scope or role for accessing model deployments.